-If Model S is equipped with the optional cold weather package, you can also control a heater in the steering wheel by touching Controls > Cold Weather > .
-When turned on, a heater in the steering wheel keeps it at a comfortable temperature.
+If Model S is equipped with the optional cold weather package, you can access a control that instantly warms up the steering wheel by touching Controls > Cold Weather > Heated Wheel.
+When turned on, a heater in the steering wheel provides radiant heat that keeps the steering wheel at a comfortable temperature.